DrewNaylor/dummyOffice/README.md

 # Welcome to the dummyOffice repo!

+### Important: only use dummyOffice if you know what you're doing.
+Improper use could cause problems including confusing the Windows "Open With" dialog when trying to open a file with a real Microsoft Office program instead resulting in opening a file with a dummyOffice program (dummyOffice doesn't support opening files and is useless if you want to do anything).

 As of right now, the only purpose of this repo is hosting my dummyOffice suite.
 I don't know what to say really in this README file, as this isn't a major project. dummyOffice is mainly for my App Launchers.
 If you don't have Microsoft Office installed but want to test one of my app launchers ([UXL Launcher](https://github.com/DrewNaylor/UXL-Launcher) &bull; Drew's App Launcher [32-bit](https://github.com/DrewNaylor/MSOfficeAppLauncherNext32), [64-bit](https://github.com/DrewNaylor/MSOfficeAppLauncherNext64)) anyway, you can place dummyOffice files where Microsoft Office would usually place them.

 ```